Bringing home a new puppy is such an exciting time, so it's very easy to overlook essential preparations during all that excitement!

 Believe me, just like with babies, that's a recipe for disaster!

 When you go to your puppy in the morning, don't be surprised if he's messed in his crate overnight, it's perfectly natural.
-Don't scold him and don't make a fuss, just clean it up and get on with the day.
+Don't scold him or make a fuss; simply clean it up and get on with the day.

 If he's still asleep or has just woken, take him straight outside before he has the opportunity to have any minor 'accidents'.